Overview

 The objectives of the program are to:

-• support cervid producers enrolled in the CWD Herd Certification Program
+- support cervid producers enrolled in the CWD Herd Certification Program; administered by NSF

 Producer responsibilities

-All cervid farmers in the province and veterinarians dealing with the industry are encouraged to read the program guidelines to understand their responsibilities for CWD surveillance:
+All cervid farmers in the province and veterinarians dealing with the industry are encouraged to read the program guidelines (scheduled to be updated in July 2026 to incorporate recent program changes, including requirements related to harvest preserve operations) to understand their responsibilities for CWD surveillance:

 Producer responsibilities include:

-• ensuring that animals that are being euthanized or slaughtered are killed in a manner that does not render the obex of the brain unsuitable for testing
+- ensuring that animals that are being euthanized, slaughtered or harvested are killed in a manner that does not render the obex of the brain unsuitable for testing

-• complying with the Livestock Industry Diversification Act, which enables the licensing of diversified livestock farms
+- complying with the Livestock Industry Diversification Act and the Domestic Cervid Industry Regulation, which enable the licensing of diversified livestock farms

 Submitting samples

-Producers are required to submit cervid heads to any Alberta Agriculture and Irrigation laboratory (Edmonton, Fairview, Airdrie, and Lethbridge) in a timely manner.
-However, samples must be submitted no matter how long the animal has been dead.
+Producers are required to submit cervid heads or the appropriate tissue samples to any Alberta Agriculture and Irrigation laboratory (Edmonton, Fairview, Airdrie and Lethbridge) within 30 days from the cervid death being known to the owner or cervid farm operator no matter how long the animal has been dead.

 Ensure all samples are appropriately identified.
 The unique Agriculture and Irrigation approved cervid tag must be left in the ears of all heads that are submitted for CWD testing, unless alternate arrangements have been approved by Agriculture and Irrigation.
 Appropriate documentation identifying the animal ID must accompany all tissue samples that are submitted.